PTC-Education/RaspberryPi-SpatialToolbox-WifiHotspot/README.md

 ## Using the VST on the RPi Hotspot
 To install/run:
 -	Plug in the RPi
--	Connect to its Wifi hotspot: RPiHotSpot
+-	Connect to its Wifi hotspot: RPiSpatialToolbox (or whatever you named your hotspot)
 -	On your computer, go to the url "192.168.50.10:8080" to access the web interface of the VST and set up your hardware interfaces and objects
+-	If you want to start/stop the VST yourself, you need to go into the "vuforia-spatial-edge-server" folder, and type "node server" to start or "^c" to stop
 -	Start the Spatial Toolbox phone app; it may be neccessary to set the discovery server to 192.168.50.10:8080

 Please refer to the [Vuforia Spatial Toolbox webiste](https://spatialtoolbox.vuforia.com/docs/use) for more information on how to use the VST.